Smart Zoning and Thermostat Setup in Downtown Los Angeles for sleep, smoke, and room-by-room comfort.

 Rebate documentation path for LADWP customers

 Permits route through LADBS.
 High-rise and Type I require structural plus fire-life-safety review; counter HVAC permits typically 1 week for in-unit work.
+That packet stays with the home for warranty claims, future sale disclosure under California Civil Code §1102, and any subsequent rebate or tax credit audit.
 Electric service in Downtown Los Angeles is LADWP; gas is SoCalGas.
 Equipment selection should match the rebate path that utility offers when the program applies on the day the contract is signed.

 06